SE-vrs-organization/SE_Project3_Wolftrack/README.md

   - Site will be hosted at:
     `http://127.0.0.1:5000/`

-## Roadmap
+:computer: Technology Used
+---
+- Flask
+- SQLite
+- Python
+- HTML & CSS

-### About WolfTrack 6.0:
+:bulb: About WolfTrack 7.0
+---

-Wolftrack6.0 is an online platform for the easy and efficient organization in your pursuit of internships and full-time job opportunities.
+Wolftrack7.0 is an online platform for the easy and efficient organization in your pursuit of internships and full-time job opportunities.
 This platform allows you to expedite your application process and track every step of your career path.
 It provides features to help manage job applications, deadlines and important documents (resumes).
-WolfTrack6.0 is your ticket to success, guiding you through the twisting paths of employment prospects with ease.
+WolfTrack7.0 is your ticket to success, guiding you through the twisting paths of employment prospects with ease.
 This platform was created with the intention of helping anyone looking for a job or an internship.
 It may be a college student in any year, a working professional looking to switch or even someone trying to go into an industry for the first time.
 It appeals to a diverse audience, and its basic yet strong features make it beneficial to everyone.

-### About WolfTrack 5.0:

-1. Centralized Job Application Management
-   It centralizes all job application information, including deadlines, statuses, and documents, into a single, user-friendly dashboard.
-This eliminates the need to rely on various tools such as spreadsheets, email threads and notebooks.
-This makes the process more organized and less stressful.

-2. Built-in Deadline Alerts
-   Previously, users risked missing important deadlines without a reminder system to tell them of application dates and deadlines.
-With built-in alert mechanisms, it ensures users never miss application deadlines, providing peace of mind and reducing the chances of missing opportunities.

-3. Streamlined Resume Upload and Download
-   Some job applications may require different versions of resumes and managing as well as sharing them with potential employers could be difficult and hard to track.
-WolfTrack 5.0 allows users to upload, download, and store multiple versions of their resume seamlessly.
-This ensures that resumes are easily accessible and up-to-date.

-4. Comprehensive CRUD Operations for Applications WolfTrack 5.0 offers full CRUD (Create, Read, Update, Delete) functionality, allowing users to easily add new applications, update statuses, and remove old or irrelevant entries.
-This elimates the need to manually manage applications with no structured way to edit, update, or delete job application records.

-5. Enhanced User Experience with Filter by Status Feature The "Filter by Status" feature allows users to view applications based on their progress (e.g., applied, in process, offer received).
-This makes it much easier to focus on priority tasks and manage multiple applications efficiently.

-### Future Scope

-1. Web Scrapping for recommended jobs

-- Utilize Python libraries like BeautifulSoup and Selenium to scrape job postings from websites like LinkedIn, Indeed, Glassdoor, etc.

-2. Send reminders through SMS notification.

-- Include an option of providing contact number to receive SMS notifications based on interview dates and job deadlines.

-3. Interview preparation resources tab.

-- Include a detailed tab for interview preparation resources including behavioural questions and questions tailored to specific roles.

-4. Salary insights and comparisons.

-- Use visualization libraries to show salaries for different roles based on factors like locations, job roles, years of experience.

-5. Resume template editor.

-- Provides users with an option to directly edit and make changes in their resume on the website.
+:bulb: Use Case
+---
+1. College Students
+  - Scenario: Manage multiple internship applications with varying deadlines.
+  - Features:
+      - Job tracking, resume reviews, and interview preparation resources.
+      - Notifications for upcoming deadlines.
+3. Recent Graduates
+  - Scenario: Find entry-level positions and build a network.
+  - Features:
+  - Job recommendations and networking opportunities through events.
+  - Bookmark and organize potential roles.
+4. Working Professionals
+  - Scenario: Transition to new roles or industries.
+  - Features:
+    - Salary insights for negotiation.
+    - Resume parsing to highlight transferable skills.
+5. Career Changers
+  - Scenario: Identify required skills for new industries.
+  - Features:
+    - Skill gap analysis and role-specific job suggestions.
+    - Resume template customization.
+7. Recruiters & Admins
+  - Scenario: Review resumes and manage recruitment events.
+  - Features:
+      - Admin dashboard for centralized resume review.
+      - Event organization and feedback tools.

+:golf: Phase 7 developments
+---
+## :sparkles: Enhancements

+### **1. Events Management**
+- **Objective**: Simplify event organization and tracking for students and professionals.
+- **Details**:
+  - Users can seamlessly add new events, including career fairs, webinars, and networking opportunities, to their dashboard.
+  - Real-time updates keep users informed about upcoming events, ensuring they never miss critical opportunities.
+  - **Impact**:
+    Helps users stay organized and actively engage in events that can significantly boost their career prospects.

+---

+### **2. Professional Resume Review**
+- **Objective**: Assist users in creating standout resumes tailored to industry standards.
+- **Details**:
+  - Users can upload their resumes to receive professional feedback from platform admins.
+  - Reviews focus on enhancing resume formatting, structure, and content relevance to align with job market expectations.
+  - **Impact**:
+    Significantly improves the quality of user resumes, making them more competitive in the job market.

+---

+### **3. Admin Comments on Resumes**
+- **Objective**: Provide personalized resume feedback directly from platform admins to students.
+- **Details**:
+  - Admins can review submitted resumes and add detailed, actionable comments tailored to each user.
+  - Feedback is visible to students in their dashboard, allowing them to make revisions promptly.
+  - **Impact**:
+    Offers students a direct avenue to improve their resumes with expert guidance, enhancing their confidence and job application success.

+---

+### **4. Bookmark Jobs**
+- **Objective**: Enable users to efficiently manage and organize job opportunities for future applications.
+- **Details**:
+  - Users can save jobs of interest directly from the platform, categorizing them based on preferences like role, location, or company.
+  - Bookmarked jobs are displayed in an easily accessible list, allowing users to revisit them without needing to search again.
+  - **Impact**:
+    Streamlines the job application process, making it easier for users to focus on roles that match their goals and preferences.

+:golf: Future Roadmap
+---

+### **1. SMS Notifications**
+- **Objective**: Enhance user engagement and reliability of the platform by delivering real-time reminders through SMS.
+- **Details**:
+  - Integrate SMS services (e.g., Twilio, Plivo) to send personalized reminders.
+  - Allow users to register their phone numbers to receive notifications.
+  - Provide reminders for:
+    - Upcoming application deadlines.
+    - Scheduled interview dates.
+    - Event registrations or job postings.
+  - **Impact**:
+    Helps users stay organized and minimizes the risk of missing critical deadlines, especially for those who might not frequently check emails or the platform.

+---

+### **2. Networking Opportunities**
+- **Objective**: Facilitate meaningful connections between job seekers and industry professionals, alumni, or mentors.
+- **Details**:
+  - Create a dedicated networking dashboard where users can:
+    - Search for mentors based on industry, role, or location.
+    - Send connection requests and engage in mentorship.
+    - Access shared resources, such as tips, documents, or webinars.
+  - Enable recruiters to scout talent directly through the platform.
+  - **Advanced Features**:
+    - Schedule virtual coffee chats or Q&A sessions with mentors.
+    - Showcase success stories from users who benefited from networking on the platform.
+  - **Impact**:
+    Supports career growth by offering users direct access to valuable advice, insights, and opportunities from experienced professionals.

+---

+### **3. Job Recommendations**
+- **Objective**: Provide users with intelligent job suggestions tailored to their preferences, enhancing the discovery of relevant opportunities.
+- **Details**:
+  - Implement **Recommendation Algorithms**:
+    - **Content-Based Filtering**: Match jobs based on user-uploaded resumes and preferences (e.g., skills, industry).
+    - **Collaborative Filtering**: Suggest jobs based on the interests of users with similar profiles.
+    - **Hybrid Models**: Combine content-based and collaborative methods for more accurate recommendations.
+  - Allow users to refine recommendations by:
+    - Specifying preferred locations, roles, or industries.
+    - Excluding unwanted job types (e.g., internships for full-time job seekers).
+  - **Advanced Features**:
+    - Highlight trending jobs or roles with high demand.
+    - Suggest certifications or skills to qualify for specific roles.
+  - **Impact**:
+    Saves time and effort in job searching while increasing the likelihood of users finding the most suitable opportunities.

+---

+### **4. Interview Prep Resources**
+- **Objective**: Equip users with the tools and resources needed for successful interview preparation, tailored to specific roles.
+- **Details**:
+  - Add a comprehensive **Interview Prep Tab** with:
+    - **Behavioral Questions**: Common questions and sample answers for topics like teamwork, leadership, and conflict resolution.
+    - **Role-Specific Questions**: Technical and domain-specific questions for various roles (e.g., software developer, data analyst, marketing manager).
+    - **Mock Interview Simulations**: AI-powered tools that simulate interview scenarios and provide feedback on responses.
+    - **Video Tutorials**: Access to curated videos on improving interview skills, body language, and communication.
+  - Enable users to track their progress with a checklist of interview preparation steps.
+  - Provide downloadable guides, templates, and recommended reading material.
+  - **Impact**:
+    Boosts user confidence, reduces preparation time, and enhances performance in interviews, increasing their chances of success.

+---

+:sparkles: Contributors
+---

+1. Shubham Kakride (skakird@ncsu.edu)
+2. Rakshita Tantry (rtantry@ncsu.edu)
+3. Vinal Bagaria (vbagari@ncsu.edu)

+## 🙏 Acknowledgements <a name="Acknowledgement"></a>
+We would like to thank Professor Dr Timothy Menzies for helping us understand the process of Maintaining a good Software Engineering project.
+We would also like to thank the teaching assistants for their support throughout the project.
+We would also like to extend our gratitude to previous group : https://github.com/RAV-Organization/SE_Project1_Wolftrack

+:email: Support
+---
+For any queries and help, please reach out to us at : simlyclipse43@gmail.com